giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 # Post a smart offer

 In this tutorial you will learn how to post a %%smart offer|smartOffer%% managed by your own maker contract and which simply transfers tokens to and from your reserve.

 ## Prerequisites

 The tutorial assumes knowledge of solidity development.
 Follow [preparation](./preparation.md) to create a new `tutorial` folder.

+Open your favorite solidity editor inside that folder.

 It is assumed that the `ADMIN_ADDRESS` has enough native tokens to complete the steps.

-Open your favorite solidity editor inside that folder.

 ## Simple maker contract (offer logic)

-We want to create a new contract `OfferMakerTutorial` which inherits from the `Direct` contract in our strat-library. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../explanations/offer-maker/direct.md).
+We want to create a new contract `OfferMakerTutorial` to implement %%offer logic|offerLogic%% and utilize the `Direct` contract in our strat-library for this purpose. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../explanations/offer-maker/direct.md).

 Create a new `OfferMakerTutorial.sol` file in the `src` folder and add the following pieces.